 Durability and Ease of Use

-For this metric, we looked at characteristics which affect the user's experience with the pan, including how easy it is to take in and out of the oven, how easy it is to clean, if food sticks to the pan, and lastly, if the pan warps or bends in the oven.
+For this metric, we looked at characteristics that affect the user's experience with the pan, including how easy it is to take in and out of the oven, how easy it is to clean, if food sticks to the pan, and lastly, if the pan warps or bends in the oven.
 The pans tested were made of the following materials: uncoated aluminum, nonstick aluminum, stainless steel, and nonstick steel, each of which has pros and cons, especially when it comes to cleaning.

 Scrubbing burned food off a pan can be a tiresome task at best, and our tests showed how the surface of a pan can affect how easily food sticks to the pan and how easy it is to clean.
-Throughout our testing, non-stick pans were generally the easiest to clean with glazes, oils, and food residue just sliding off the surface.
+Throughout our testing, nonstick pans were generally the easiest to clean with glazes, oils, and food residue just sliding off the surface.
 The USA Pan Quarter Sheet pan resists sticking and is easiest to clean.
-Measuring 13" x 9.5", this pan easily fits into a standard size kitchen sink.
+Measuring 13" x 9.5", this pan easily fits into a standard-sized kitchen sink.
 The aluminum surface is covered with a nonstick Americoat coating that prohibits food and oils from sticking, making clean up quick and easy.
 The Circulon Total Bakeware Set also stood out for its anti-stick properties and ease of cleaning.
-Syrups and oils bead up on the pans surface, making cleaning quick, and at 15" x 10", the pan easily fit into our standard size double kitchen sinks.
+Syrups and oils bead up on the pan's surface, making cleaning quick, and at 15" x 10", the pan easily fit into our standard size double kitchen sinks.

 Of the non-coated pans we tested, the Checkered Chef Aluminum Sheet and Rack and the French Pantry Baking Gift Set are the most stick-resistant and easiest to clean.
-Both pans measure 18" x 13", meaning they take up more space in the kitchen sink, making them a bit harder to clean.
+Both pans measure 18" x 13", meaning they take up more space in the kitchen sink, making them a bit more cumbersome to clean.
 Both are made of aluminum and do a great job at preventing foods from sticking, meaning most clean up is free from scrubbing.
-We were impressed with how easily burnt on a marinade of extra virgin olive oil and spices washed off The French Pantry pan with just a non-abrasive sponge.
+We were impressed with how easily a burnt-on marinade of extra virgin olive oil and spices washed off The French Pantry pan with just a non-abrasive sponge.